OtidoPeter/Simple-Calculator/README.md

-A simple calculator that does multiplication, division, addition and subtraction coupled with continous improvement.
+Getting to understand functions better and how to create them.
+A simple calculator that does a lot of operations and could be continuously improved.